-Tax-filing season is now underway, and the IRS and other consumer protection agencies and organizations are urging taxpayers to file as early as possible to avoid becoming a victim of Tax identity theft.
-Taxpayer ID theft occurs when a fraudulent return is filed without your knowledge, using your name.
-The resulting refund is sent to the scammer impersonating you, and you won't find out until you try to file your return.
+The 2021 tax filing deadline for individuals has been extended until May 17, but the IRS and consumer advocates strongly recommend that taxpayers file as early as possible to avoid becoming victims of taxpayer identity theft.
+Taxpayer ID theft occurs when a fraudulent return is filed using your name without your knowledge.
+The resulting refund is sent to the scammer impersonating you, and you may not find out until you try to file your return.

-The FCC and IRS warn that you should not provide personal information to someone who calls you.
-Always hang up and independently verify the number before calling back.
+The FCC and IRS warn that you should not provide personal information to any unknown caller.
+Always hang up and independently verify the caller's number before calling back.
 Keep in mind the IRS does not make outgoing calls from its toll-free numbers.
 If you see a toll-free number identified as the IRS on your caller ID, it's a spoofed call.

 - Report the call to the Federal Trade Commission.
-When reporting it, they should add "IRS Phone Scam" in the notes.
+When reporting it, add "IRS Telephone Scam" to the comments in your complaint.

 - You can also file a complaint about phone scams with the FCC.